Document Assist

 Ultimately it all came down to technical constraints and cost.
 As soon as we released for testing, the immediate feedback was surrounding the one-doc capabilities.
 This severely slowed down the users when context switching.
 The engineers worked in the background to mitigate this issues but to no avail.
 It would be too expensive to send a single prompt across multiple documents, it would also be difficult to send multiple prompts across a single document.
 This is the barrier we could not overcome.

-It was decided that Chat AI would not go any further after testing was complete.
+It was decided that Document Assist would not go any further after testing was complete.
 We stopped production and wrapped testing before announcing to the company that’d we’d be focusing on other work.

 It’s not all bad news.
 It’s never fun watching a project get iceboxed, there is always learnings to take away.

-- AI is not a second thought - We built Chat AI with the want and desire to explore the technology.
+- AI is not a second thought - We built Document Assist with the want and desire to explore the technology.
 We were working backwards to find the problem with a technological solution in hand.
 Whilst AI is still playing a major role in our solutions, we now choose to look at our AI Principles before choosing the path to take.

 - Don’t promise the world - This goes for both users and stakeholders.
 AI was peak craze and everyone wanted it to do everything.
 This provided our users with bias and expectations going into testing.
 As for stakeholders, we wanted to push forward and drive innovation at DataSnipper.
 This meant committing to unrealistic deadlines and unachievable goals.